Particular/docs.particular.net/servicecontrol/audit-instances/creating-config-file.md

 ServiceControl Audit stores its data in a RavenDB embedded instance.
 If direct access to the RavenDB instance is required for troubleshooting while ServiceControl Audit is running, use the following instructions.

+> [!NOTE]
-NOTE: [Maintenance mode](/servicecontrol/audit-instances/maintenance-mode.md) is the recommended way to review documents in the embedded RavenDB instance.
+> [Maintenance mode](/servicecontrol/audit-instances/maintenance-mode.md) is the recommended way to review documents in the embedded RavenDB instance.

+> [!WARNING]
-WARNING: The ServiceControl RavenDB embedded instance is used exclusively by ServiceControl Audit and is not intended for external manipulation or modifications.
+> The ServiceControl RavenDB embedded instance is used exclusively by ServiceControl Audit and is not intended for external manipulation or modifications.

 ### RavenDB 5